fallen-icarus/cardano-swaps/README.md

 Recall the composition example above.
 What would happen if another user simultaneously submits a transaction using *one* of the same "Swap" UTxOs as an input?
 Whichever transaction is processed by (most) nodes first will succeed, and the other will fail entirely.
+If the first transaction is processed before the second (as in a normal scenario), the second transaction will fail due to the UTxO being spent already.
+Either way, the collateral from the arbitragers will be safe.

 Arbitragers will be in constant competition with one another to query and execute the most profitable swaps at any point in time, and must strike a balance between simple swaps and complex swaps.
 There is a lot of stochasticity here; the higher the ratio of open swaps to arbitragers, the lower the overall chances of a collision, but the more attractive a particular swap is, the higher the chances of *that* particular collision.
 And "attractiveness" depends not only on the price of one swap, but how that price relates to all possible compositions involving that swap.
 The fact there there can potentially be an infinite number of paths through all open swaps means arbitragers can profit without having to rely on the same paths.

 ### Won't all swaps be executed at the *worst* possible price the swap will support?